Greenpoint Lead in Garden Soil Outreach Project

 Neighbors Allied for Good Growth

-The purpose of our Greenpoint Lead in Garden Soil Outreach Project is local environmental education and stewardship, to benefit the Greenpoint public by restoring Greenpoint soil.
+The purpose of our Greenpoint Lead in Garden Soil Outreach Project is local environmental education and stewardship, and benefit the Greenpoint public by restoring Greenpoint soil.
 NAG is working to educate Greenpoint residents about reducing human exposure to lead by implementing safe gardening practices in areas with the potential for elevated levels of lead in soil.
 This project will help restore the soil in Greenpoint, thus improving public health.
-The project focuses on home and community gardens and young students most at risk to developmental issues as a result of high blood lead levels.
+The project focuses on home and community gardens and young children most at risk to developmental issues as a result of high blood lead levels.

 To connect with the Greenpoint community, we hosted 5 lead in garden soil workshops- partnered with the Brooklyn College Analytical Center.
 These engaging and hands-on workshops provided information about soil remediation, education on the issue, and free soil testing!
+We had two workshops in the Fall of 2016 and three in the Spring of 2017.
+For our Spring workshops, we saw the demand for more information and soil testing opportunities, and invited Columbia University’s soil experts to join us.

 On the positive side, we also saw the power of remediation!
 The EPA claims anything about 400ppm of lead is considered a “hazard.”
 One family brought in a yard soil sample which tested for lead at 2,105ppm (parts per million) – and another sample from that soil which had been mixed with healthy compost over time- the number went down to an extremely healthy 43ppm!